Coracle exists to inspire and enable people to be the presence of God in the brokenness of the world through spiritual formation for Kingdom action.

 “The Son of God became a man to enable men and women to become sons of God.”C.S.
 Lewis

-The Rev. Bill Haley is Executive Director of Coracle and the Associate Rector at The Falls Church Anglican.
+The Rev. Bill Haley is the Executive Director of Coracle.
 A graduate of Bethel College (1991) and Gordon-Conwell Theological Seminary (magna cum laude, 1994), he is an Anglican priest and spiritual director, having completed his training with the Shalem Institute for Spiritual Formation (2007).
 His life has been profoundly shaped by many international experiences, particularly in places of deep brokenness in the world, and he has devoted many years to ministering in urban contexts, especially in inner-city Washington DC.
-With his wife Tara and four kids, Bill lives at Corhaven in Virginia’s Shenandoah Valley.
+With his wife Tara and four kids, Bill currently lives at Corhaven in Virginia’s Shenandoah Valley.

 Bill's publications include articles in The Washington Post, re:generation quarterly, Prism and Sojourners magazines, Inward/Outward of The Servant Leadership School, The Cry of Word Made Flesh, and with The Washington Institute.
 He has compiled several original editions of poetry and prayers.
 His interests include outdoor sports, especially fly-fishing, the visual arts and music, reading, writing, and long conversations over a good cup of coffee (or wine).